autostructure/docs/puppet/blogs/secure_windows_june.md

 ## Selectively Enforcing Vulnerabilities

-Keep in mind there are a lot of exceptions and you might want to turn certain vulnerabilities on or off depending on the system running the Puppet agent.
+By default, all vulnerabilities are enforced with reasonable default values.
+Keep in mind there are a lot of exceptions in the Windows Server STIGs and you might want to turn certain vulnerabilities on or off depending on the system running the Puppet agent.

 Here's how you can do this in your ogranization's Hiera at the 'role' level: